flovo89/embDB/README.md

 }
 ```
 ### AddItem
 Adds an item to the given row in the appropriate type.
+If you add floating point items you always need to add **at least one position after decimal point** (e.g. for 0 --> 0.0)
 #### Request:
 "data" in appropriate type
 ```JSON